LekloOno/Get-Deaded/script/engine_tools/physics/bodies/tools/README.md

 It is mostly intended for environmental hitboxes which is the simplified hitbox of an entity used to check collisions with the environment.

 > ⚠️ It would benefit a rework to handle in a more generic way models and damage hitboxes.
 This Node is currently quite ad-hoc to the current player architecture.
+> Later on, this node should only scale the collision box and anchor point.
+The model and damage hitboxes should be scaled through another intermediate node, which would typically handle animations of the model, and the body scale node should pilot this intermediate node.

 ## Brief reminder - Environmental hitboxes/Collision Boxes